Amazon cuts 16,000 jobs globally to undo pandemic-era hiring amid AI push

 In October, Amazon slashed 14,000 white-collar jobs.

-Amazon said on Wednesday (Jan 28) it was cutting 16,000 jobs worldwide in the second major round of layoffs at the company in three months, as it restructures after pandemic-era over-hiring and expands the adoption of artificial intelligence tools.
+Amazon confirmed 16,000 corporate job cuts on Wednesday (Jan 28), completing a plan for around 30,000 since October while leaving open the possibility of further reductions.

+Although 30,000 represents a small portion of Amazon's 1.58 million employees, who are mostly in fulfilment centres and warehouses, it is nearly 10 per cent of its corporate workforce.

-Reuters first reported last week that Amazon was planning a second round of job cuts as part of a broader goal of trimming about 30,000 corporate roles, with the layoffs expected to affect workers in Amazon Web Services, retail, Prime Video and human resources departments.
+Reuters first reported last week that Amazon was planning a second round of job cuts as part of the broader goal.

-Amazon slashed 14,000 white-collar jobs in late October, with CEO Andy Jassy stressing the need for the company to eliminate excessive bureaucracy by trimming operational levels and reducing the number of managers.
+The cuts were necessary to strengthen the company by "reducing layers, increasing ownership, and removing bureaucracy" at Amazon, its top human resources executive, Beth Galetti, said in a post.

+Galetti left open the possibility of further losses, saying some teams will continue to "make adjustments as appropriate".

 RISING AI ADOPTION

-The job cuts also underscore how artificial intelligence is changing corporate workforce dynamics.
-Significant improvements in AI assistants are helping enterprises execute duties from routine administrative tasks to complex coding problems with rapid speed and precision, driving widespread adoption.

-Jassy had said last summer that the increased use of AI tools would lead to more automation of duties, resulting in corporate job losses.

-Earlier this month, top executives at the World Economic Forum's annual meeting said that while jobs would disappear, new ones would spring up, with two of them telling Reuters that AI would be used as an excuse by companies planning to cut jobs anyway.
+Executives at the World Economic Forum's annual meeting in Davos said last week that while jobs would disappear, new ones would spring up, with two telling Reuters that AI would be used as an excuse by companies planning to cut jobs anyway.

+Amazon began the cuts on Tuesday by announcing it planned to close all remaining brick-and-mortar Fresh grocery stores and Go markets, a further retreat from its physical store strategy.

+The company has been investing in robotics at its warehouses to speed up packaging and deliveries for its e-commerce segment, reduce the reliance on human labour and cutting costs.

 The 30,000 jobs would together represent a small portion of Amazon's 1.58 million employees, but nearly 10 per cent of its corporate workforce.
 The majority of Amazon's workers are in fulfilment centres and warehouses.